Retrograde Ejaculation: What to Do If Sperm Is not Coming Out?

 3) Is Retrograde Ejaculation Permanent?

 Retrograde ejaculation can be temporary or permanent, depending on the underlying cause.
-In some cases, it may be caused by medication side effects that can be treated by medication discontinuation.
-However, this medical codition can be permanent if the underlying cause is surgery or nerve damage.
+Sometimes, it may be caused by medication side effects that can be treated by medication discontinuation.
+However, this medical condition can be permanent if the underlying cause is surgery or nerve damage.

 The most common drugs causing this medical issue are the ones used for benign prostatic hyperplasia (BPH) treatment.
 These drugs can ease urination by relaxing the smooth muscles in the prostate gland and bladder neck.
 This will result in temporary retrograde ejaculation that is treated after medication discontinuation.